Pat Jones (American football)

-Erwin Patrick Jones (born November 4, 1947) is a former American football player and coach.
+Erwin Patrick Jones (born November 4, 1947) is an American former football player and coach.
 He served as the head football coach at Oklahoma State University–Stillwater from 1984 to 1994, compiling a record of 62–60–3.

 Jones grew up in Little Rock, Arkansas, where he developed an intense interest in football at an early age.
 In junior high he was a lineman for the Forest Heights Eagles.
 He played guard for the Hall High Warriors and made All-State Honorable Mention in his senior year.
 In college, he played linebacker and nose guard at Arkansas Tech before transferring to Arkansas.
 Jones' coaching stops include Arkansas, SMU, Pittsburgh, and Oklahoma State where he coached Hall of Fame running backs Thurman Thomas and 1988 Heisman Trophy winner Barry Sanders.

 Jones served as head coach of the Oklahoma State Cowboys from 1984 to 1994 after five years as an assistant under Jimmy Johnson.
 In 11 years at Oklahoma State, he compiled a 62–60–3 record, including three wins in four bowl games.
 Jones was the Big 8 Coach of the Year in 1984 and 1992.
 From 1984 to 1988, Jones led the Cowboys to the most successful period in school history at the time.
-With a talented roster that included running backs Barry Sanders and Thurman Thomas, wide receiver Hart Lee Dykes and quarterback and current Cowboy coach Mike Gundy, they went 44–15 over this five-year stretch, including the school's first three ten-win seasons.
+With a talented roster that included running backs Barry Sanders and Thurman Thomas, wide receiver Hart Lee Dykes and quarterback Mike Gundy, they went 44–15 over this five-year stretch, including the school's first three ten-win seasons.